 Chiropractic artwork by Artist Jasmine Reggia

-We love testimonials if displayed correctly and artistically, they can be an enhancement to your space.
-To do this they are best all framed and matted identically to create a sense of order and consistency.
+We love testimonials!
+If displayed correctly and artistically, they can be an enhancement to your space.
+To do best, frame and matte them identically to create a sense of order and consistency.

 This is another place for those epigram type messages, on the wall or in a poster with an inspirational photo.
 Once again, make sure that the framing is consistent with your message of quality – no thumb tacked posters.

-But once again, be intentional about it, walls full of messages are too busy, will be overlooked, and make no impact to support your cause.
+As always, be intentional about it.
+Walls full of messages are too busy, will be overlooked, and make no impact to support your cause.
 They start to get into the “hard sell” or garage sale mentality.

-Once your patients enter the exam rooms, report of findings and treatment rooms, they are in Zone 3.
-The focus here is to gain “trust’ and we believe this comes from the knowledge displayed.
+Once your patients enter the exam rooms, report of findings and treatment rooms, they are in “zone 3”.
+The focus here is to gain “trust’ by displaying your knowledge of the industry and human body.
 The theme has shifted as they move through the office from the known comfort of the familiar, to identifying and liking this, to now “they can help me and I can trust them.”

-Educational posters should be visible, surrounded by more of the stronger messages of Chiropractic.
+This is a great place to hang your degrees, certificates and honors Add in educational posters, surrounded by more of the stronger aka “hard sell” messages of Chiropractic.
 The educational posters can be phases of spinal degeneration and body nerve illustrations.
-The key design factor here is the congruency between your message and how these items are displayed.
+The key design factor here is the concurrency between your message and how these items are displayed.
 Are they nicely framed and hung?
 Or not?
 Ask yourself – “do they represent your image?”

-CrossFields specializes at helping your office represent your desired image and creating a welcoming culture.
-We would love to help you with the design or layout of your next office.
-Contact us today.
+CrossFields specializes in helping your office represent your desired image and creating a welcoming culture.
+We would love to learn more about your vision and help you bring it to life!